GaussWhy/odin-landing-page/README.md

 # odin-landing-page
-Landing Page Project utilizing CSS Flexbox and HTML
+Landing Page Project utilizing CSS Flexbox and HTML.
+This was my first time making a webpage from scratch.
+[April 2023]